israeldvd/git-config/README.md

 - Use `git config --global --edit`.

-The file name, `list`, if copied, is set to be different than `.gitconfig` (config file) to avoid confusion with it thereafter.
+The file name, `list`, is set to be different than `.gitconfig` (config file) to avoid confusion with it thereafter, specially after copying it.
+Its name is arbitrary, though.